enobrev/htd-lync-js/reference/README.md

 I found all versions to be incredibly useful in one facet or another, so I kept them all.

+I used the `by_function` file to generate my tests for documented commands

 | type                   | description                                                 |
 |:-----------------------|:------------------------------------------------------------|
 | by_name                | Sorted by Original Name from Docs                           |